-4.37 Covert Farm has a high level of occupancy, mainly with specialist airport related services.
-Whilst some of the stock is ageing, the site is currently largely occupied the location of the site near Terminal 4 makes the land highly attractive for airport related businesses.
-It is therefore unsuitable for release to housing.
-The site is proposed to be retained in employment use and designated as a Locally Significant Industrial Site.
+4.36 Covert Farm has a high level of occupancy, mainly with specialist airport related services.
+Whilst some of the stock is ageing, the location of the site near Terminal 4 makes the land highly attractive for airport related businesses.
+It is therefore proposed to be retained in employment use and designated as a Locally Significant Industrial Site.